Thursday, June 26, 2025

 May 14, 2025 10:44 p.m.

-According to the United States Small Business Administration, Chang’s restaurant is one of three million Asian American owned businesses that employed 5.2 million people in the United States last year.
-The U.S. Census Bureau estimates the number of Asian-owned businesses in the U.S. has doubled in the last two decades, mirroring the growth of the Asian American population in the U.S. that has doubled since 2000 to 25 million in 2023.
-This growth, as well as the highest concentration of this population residing in California and Los Angeles, have benefited businesses like Chang’s.
+According to the United States Small Business Administration, Chang’s restaurant is one of 3 million Asian American-owned businesses that employed a total of 5.2 million people in the U.S. last year.
+The U.S. Census Bureau estimates the number of Asian-owned businesses in the U.S. has doubled in the last two decades, mirroring the growth of the Asian American population in the U.S., which has doubled since 2000 to 25 million in 2023.
+This growth, as well as the highest concentration of this population residing in California and LA, have benefited businesses like Chang’s.

 But those numbers don’t paint the full picture.

-Only half of the restaurant’s customers are Korean, Chang said, adding that business started booming around 10 years ago thanks to a flood of non-Korean customers.
+Only half of the restaurant’s customers are Korean, Chang said in an interview conducted in Korean, adding that business started booming around 10 years ago thanks to a flood of non-Korean customers.

 That sudden surge in sales can in part be attributed to shifts and trends in American popular culture in the last decade, UCLA Anderson School of Management professor Christopher Tang said.
-From Korean artist PSY’s viral song “Gangnam Style” in 2012 being the first video on YouTube to ever reach one billion views to 2018 movie “Crazy Rich Asians” becoming the highest grossing romantic comedy of the 2010s, Asian culture began to reach new heights globally.
+From Korean artist PSY’s viral song “Gangnam Style” in 2012 being the first YouTube video to ever reach 1 billion views to 2018 movie “Crazy Rich Asians” becoming the highest-grossing romantic comedy of the 2010s, Asian culture began to reach new heights globally.

-For Jeremy Tu, UCLA alumnus and founder of matcha drink chain Junbi, the growing Asian representation in American popular culture manifested most visibly in the frozen food sections of American grocery chains such as Whole Foods and Trader Joe’s.
-Tu said he noticed grocers filling more and more shelf space with Pad Thai, Korean short ribs and Chinese dumplings among other Asian dishes and ingredients.
+For Jeremy Tu, a UCLA alumnus and founder of matcha drink chain Junbi, the growing Asian representation in American popular culture manifested most visibly in the frozen food sections of American grocery chains such as Whole Foods and Trader Joe’s.
+Tu said he noticed grocers filling more and more shelf space with pad thai, Korean short ribs and Chinese dumplings, among other Asian dishes and ingredients.

 It wasn’t just established American businesses adopting Asian flavors.
-Asian American owned grocers including HMart, Patel Brothers and 99 Ranch Market that started as local, family-owned businesses in the 1980s grew into national chains.
-Between 2016 and 2020, HMart launched 26 new stores – the largest expansion in its history – helping acquire its now 30% non-Asian customer base, according to Bloomberg.
+Asian American owned grocers including H Mart, Patel Brothers and 99 Ranch Market, which started as local, family-owned businesses in the 1980s grew into national chains.
+Between 2016 and 2020, H Mart launched 26 new stores – the largest expansion in its history – which helped acquire its now-30% non-Asian customer base, according to Bloomberg.

 Winning over non-Asian customers wasn’t an overnight success, though.
 Before Junbi was formally launched in 2017, Tu said he was a vendor at farmers market Smorgasburg where he tested his matcha drink creations and got real-time feedback from customers.

-“‘What is this green thing I’m drinking and why does it tastes like wheatgrass?’”
+“‘What is this green thing I’m drinking, and why does it taste like wheatgrass?’”
 Tu said, imitating the initial reactions he received from farmers market patrons.
 “The feedback we were getting was, ‘Oh wow, we have a pretty big challenge ahead of us because we need to explain to them what this product is.’”

 The feedback prompted Tu to develop drinks mixed with familiar flavors such as strawberry and vanilla to ease customers’ palates into the unfamiliar matcha flavor – a business strategy that Tu said grew Junbi from a small tent to 11 stores across the country, including one in Westwood.